 Unbound material is then washed out of the column and the bound molecule is isolated and recovered.

-LEAP ligands are able to selectively bind to exosomes and enable the extraction and isolation of vesicle products.
+LEAP ligands are able to selectively bind to EVs and enable the extraction and isolation of vesicle products.
 Exopharm’s proprietary purification process for EVs remains unique, with no apparent comparable technology for delivering clinical-grade EVs economically at scale.